 In the most remote corners of Alaska, Santa’s helpers come by freighter, military transport – and snowmobile.

-This is the 15th year that Alaska Air Cargo and the U.S. Marine Corps. have teamed up to deliver toys to thousands of children across the state.
-Alaska Airlines Captain Tom Sharkey has led the Toys For Tots effort since 2006, coordinating donations and logistics across our 20 cargo stations – and bringing Christmas joy to dozens of communities through more than 100,000 toys delivered over the years.
+This is the 11th year that Alaska Air Cargo and the U.S. Marine Corps. have teamed up to deliver toys to thousands of children across the state.
+Alaska Airlines Captain Tom Sharkey has helped deliver toys to children in the state of Alaska since 2006, and now coordinates donations and logistics across our 20 cargo stations – and bringing Christmas joy to dozens of communities through more than 100,000 toys delivered over the years.

 “It was a tiny spark that kicked up into a big flame,” says Sharkey, who has volunteered with Toys For Tots since his military service days in the early 1990s.